MEEPofFaith/Ohno-Missiles/README.md

 #### World Ender Silo (Will cost 11565 of all resources to build.
 Why 11565?
 Check the research cost.)
 #### Impulse Silo (Minimal damage, insane knockback)
 #### Nuclear Crawler (The name says its abilities...
 Like a crawler with a nuke on it.)
+#### Scatter Missile (Launches an F ton of tiny missiles in all directions with pretty much as low of homing as possible.)